microsoft/vscode-docs/docs/java/java-faq.md

 While you're using Java within VS Code, you might also see a *Release Notes* once you update the [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).
 That will give you an overview on the notable updates included in the extensions.

-## How can I use Visual Studio Code with new Java version?
+## How can I use Visual Studio Code with new Java versions?

 Thanks to the upstream update from JDT, you can now build your project up to Java 14 with VS Code as well.
 To use the experimental/preview language features, you need to modify your project settings.